Overview of the LGA

 Each year, under its constitution, the LGA conducts both a Ordinary General Meeting and an Annual General Meeting.
 The purpose of these meetings is for members to determine the policy direction of the Association.
 Each member council appoints a delegate to vote at these meetings.
 Votes are weighted relative to the population size of each council.
-Agendas and minutes for each OGM and AGM are available at: .
+Further information on these meetings can be found here.

-Once policies have been set by the meeting, the LGA Board, with the assistance of the LGA Secretariat, guides their implementation.
+Once policies have been set by the meeting, the LGA Board of Directors, with the assistance of the LGA Secretariat, guides their implementation.

 The policies and principles adopted by the Association are outlined in the LGA's Policy Manual.
 This manual, along with the Association's Constitution, Strategic Plan, Annual Business Plan and Annual Report are available via this link.

 Led by the Chief Executive Officer, the LGA Secretariat consists of a small team of skilled employees who provide support to the LGA Board and carry out activities determined by Councils at LGA General Meetings.

 • Liaising with government agencies on sector-wide issues on behalf of Councils;

 • Lobbying Members of Parliament in accordance with LGA Board directions;